 The Bayh-Dole Act addresses inventions and associated patent rights, not other forms of intellectual property.
-It established a uniform policy across all government agencies with regard to the procurement of inventions by federal agencies in federally supported research at universities, nonprofit organizations, and small businesses.
-The Act did not mandate either that universities own, or have a first right to own, inventions made with federal support, or that they need to commercialize such inventions.
-It did require universities to honor the conditions of a standard patent rights clause to be developed by the Department of Commerce for use in all federal funding agreements.
+It established a uniform policy across all government agencies with regard to the use of inventions by federal agencies in federally supported research at universities, nonprofit organizations, and small businesses.
+The act did not mandate that universities own or that they have a first right to own inventions made with federal support, nor did it require that they commercialize such inventions.
+It did require universities to honor the conditions of a standard patent-rights clause to be developed by the Department of Commerce for use in all federal funding agreements.
 That standard rights clause instructs universities to require their research personnel to make a written agreement to protect the government's interest in any inventions they may make.

-The written agreement-under the standard patent rights clause, to be required by universities of their research personnel-provides: 1) that faculty notify their university when they have made an invention with federal support; 2) that faculty (as initial owners of their inventions) sign documents allowing patent applications to be filed when the owner of the invention, which may be the government or an invention management agent, desires such an application to proceed; 3) that the inventors sign documents that establish the government's rights in their inventions, which may include assignment of ownership or granting the government a non-exclusive right to use an invention developed with federal funds.
+The written agreement-under the standard patentrights clause, to be required by universities of their research personnel-provides (1) that faculty members notify their university when they have made an invention with federal support; (2) that faculty members (as initial owners of their inventions) sign documents allowing patent applications to be filed when the owner of the invention, which may be the government or an invention-management agent, desires such an application to proceed; and (3) that the inventors sign documents that establish the government's rights in their inventions, which may include assignment of ownership or a grant to the government of a nonexclusive right to use an invention developed with federal funds.
 The latter requirement assures federal agencies that they have access to federally funded inventions for government purposes.

-These requirements were spelled out in a patent rights clause that Bayh-Dole authorized the Commerce Department to create.
-Universities-including the entire University of California system-have tried to claim that the only way they can guarantee that faculty will honor these responsibilities is by taking ownership of all faculty inventions, but obviously there are contractual alternatives to what amounts to a wholesale institutional grab of significant developments of faculty scholarship.
-Indeed faculty have long been able to honor these requirements without assigning their IP rights to the university.
-Bayh-Dole also carefully avoided dictating to universities and faculty alike what patent rights they might be interested in or how these rights might be used-whether dedicated to the public, licensed non-exclusively, licensed exclusively, or held so the university could develop an invention directly.
+These requirements were spelled out in a patent-rights clause that Bayh-Dole authorized the Department of Commerce to create.
+Universities-including the entire University of California system-have tried to claim that the only way they can guarantee that faculty members will honor these responsibilities is by taking ownership of all faculty inventions, but obviously there are contractual alternatives to what amounts to a wholesale institutional grab of significant developments of faculty scholarship.
+Indeed, faculty members have long been able to honor these requirements without assigning their intellectual property rights to the university.
+Bayh-Dole also carefully avoided dictating to universities and faculty members alike what patent rights they might be interested in or how these rights might be used-whether dedicated to the public, licensed nonexclusively, licensed exclusively, or held so the university could develop an invention directly.

-Nowhere does the Act mandate university ownership of faculty inventions.
-Indeed until a university intervenes-except for the requirement of the written agreement, which confirms the delegation of personal responsibility to potential inventors-the operative relationship is between the government and the inventor.
+Nowhere does the act mandate university ownership of faculty inventions.
+Indeed, until a university intervenes-except for the requirement of the written agreement, which confirms the delegation of personal responsibility to potential inventors-the operative relationship is between the government and the inventor.
 It is only when a faculty member chooses to assign rights to another agent, such as the university, that Bayh-Dole's complexities come into play.

-Nevertheless, over the course of thirty years US university patent managers came to interpret the Bayh-Dole Act as granting them automatic ownership rights to all federally supported inventions generated on campus, including the right to license this IP to industry and others in exchange for royalties, equity, and other fees.
-The US Supreme Court, however, in a landmark 2011 decision-Board of Trustees of Leland Stanford Junior University v.
-Roche Molecular Systems, Inc. (Stanford v.
-Roche)-offered a different interpretation of the Bayh-Dole Act.
-The court firmly rejected the claims by Stanford and other institutions favoring federally sanctioned, compulsory university ownership of faculty research inventions.4
+Nevertheless, over the course of thirty years, US university patent managers came to interpret the Bayh-Dole Act as granting them automatic ownership rights to all federally supported inventions generated on campus, including the right to license this intellectual property to industry and others in exchange for royalties, equity, and other fees.
+The US Supreme Court, however, in its landmark 2011 decision in Stanford v.
+Roche, offered a different interpretation of the Bayh-Dole Act.
+The court firmly rejected the claims by Stanford and other institutions favoring federally sanctioned, compulsory university ownership of faculty research inventions.